by Victor Sesma

 When choosing our destination it is important to know what weather to expect.
 Alicante and Malaga are 293mi (472km) away from each other.
 Which one is warmer?

 Malaga is 293mi (472km) south of Alicante.
 In general, the south of the Mediterranean coast is hotter than the north.
 Malaga can be hotter than Alicante and Alicante is, in general, warmer than, for example, Barcelona.
 Other differences between Alicante and Malaga are in this article.
 But is this difference in temperatures huge?

 In general, Malaga is a bit hotter than Alicante in summer.
-The high average temperature in August is 31°C (87.8°F) what is the same as in Malaga.
+The high average temperature in August is 31°C (87.8°F) which is the same as in Malaga.
 The low average temperature in Alicante in August is 22°C (71.6°F).
 It is 21°C (69.8°F) in Malaga.
-How comes Malaga is hotter?
+How come Malaga is hotter?

 The answer is the extremes.
 Hot days are hotter in Malaga than in Alicante.
 While in Alicante is strange to get a temperature higher than 34°C (93.2°F) in Malaga is normal to get temperatures up to 36°C (96.8°F).

 The hot season bit milder and longer in Alicante than in Malaga with an average of 3 months in Alicante and 2.9 months in Malaga.
 In both places, summers are hot and dry.

 In Alicante, the sea temperature is warmer in summer.
 The warmest month is August averaging 26.3°C (79.34°F) in Alicante VS 23.5°C (74.3°F) in Malaga.
 In general, the warmer the water the better for swimming in the sea so Alicante might be a better beach destination.

 During the day, Alicante is a bit hotter than Malaga as well but the average difference is less than 1°C (33.8°F).
 The average maximum temperature in both cities is very near to 17°C (62.6°F) in January.